 There are many ways to work Steps Four and Five in CoDA.
 We lovingly offer this as another tool.
 We hope it will be a gentle yet effective approach to discovering what may be standing in the way of having healthy and loving relationships.
-The next set of questions will guide you through sections of the CoDA Blue Book [Third Edition] for background information and insights helpful to thoroughly work Step Four.
-As you share your written answers with your Sponsor, Co-Sponsor, or Step Study Group, you will also be completing Step Five.
+The next set of questions will guide you through sections of Co-Dependents Anonymous, also known as the CoDA Blue Book [Third Edition] for background information and insights helpful to thoroughly work Step Four.
+As you share your written answers with your CoDA sponsor, co-sponsor, or Step study group, you will also be completing Step Five.

 It is suggested you create a Self-Care Kit.
-Put in uplifting loving messages to yourself -- learn to love yourself unconditionally.
+Insert uplifting loving messages to yourself and learn to love yourself unconditionally.
 It is also suggested you create a Recovery Toolbox.
 Add valuable recovery tools such as respectful detachment, setting healthy boundaries, & practicing healthy communication skills.